sagecodes/make-a-wildlife-object-detector/README.md

 ### Synthetic data

-What is sythetic data
+Synthetic data sets allows us to train on data that we anticipate but we were not able to capture.

 The types I'm excited about:

-- Images (Like we're goingto make)
+- Images (Like we're going to make)
-- virtual worlds / environments in a 3d space.
-Like unity.
+- virtual cities / environments in a 3d space.
+Like unity for self driving cars.

+Again if you have a project in mind, think about any variations that may be hard for you to capture yourself.

 Example use cases of synthtic datasets